New Jersey tourism expected to reach another peak by 2023

 The perfect spot

 With new casinos and venues opening all the time.
-It’s no surprise to hear that America’s favorite playground is attracting new masses.
+It’s no surprise to hear that America’s favourite playground is attracting new masses.
 And surely Hard Rock and Ocean Resort Casino‘s commitment to delivering world-class entertainment contributes to this.
 Indeed, the two new casinos play a huge part in Atlantic City’s rejuvenation.

 If you remember, from 2014 to 2016 many big casinos in NJ and AC closed down.
 And back than boom-town felt more like a ghost town.
 But now the city is thriving again, and some even say that the past economic crash was a good thing since it enabled new investors to bring new vibes to the city.